8 February in Indian and World History

 Dr. Zakir Hussain (8 February 1897 – 3 May 1969), the third President of India.
 His presidential term lasted from 13 May 1967 to 3 May 1969.
 He was a famous educationist and a visionary of modern India.
 He was also the Governor of Bihar (a term from 1957 to 1962) and the Vice President of India (a term from 1962 to 1967).
 He was awarded the Bharat Ratna in the year 1963.
 Due to his untimely death in 1969, he could not complete his presidential term.
 He was born on 8 February 1897 in Hyderabad, Andhra Pradesh.

-Shobha Gurtu (8 February 1925 – 27 September 2004), a famous Indian classical singer.
+Shobha Gurtu (8 February 1925 – 27 September 2004), was a famous Indian classical singer.
 Her original name was ‘Bhanumati Shirodkar’.
 She was one such classical artist who brought the Thumri style of singing to worldwide fame.
 Shobha Gurtu is known as the ‘Queen of Thumris’.
-Apart from Thumri, he was also instrumental in saving the existence of sub-classical styles like Kajri, Hori and Dadra.
+Apart from Thumri, he was also instrumental in saving the existence of sub-classical styles like Kajri, Hori, and Dadra.
 She was born on 8 February 1925 in Karnataka.

-Mohammad Azharuddin, a world-famous former cricketer from India and the captain of the Indian cricket team.
+Mohammad Azharuddin is a world-famous former cricketer from India and the captain of the Indian cricket team.
 There are only a few cricketers in India who have mastered the skill of sending the ball outside the boundary line with the wrist.
 Former Indian captain Mohammad Azharuddin was also one of those players.
 Known as “the magician of the wrist“, Azharuddin was not only a better batsman of his era but also one of the best fielders.
-He took incredible catches at slip, gully, point and other close positions.
-In the year 2009, he started his political career with Congress Party and became MP from Moradabad.
+He took incredible catches at slip, gully, point, and other close positions.
+In the year 2009, he started his political career with the Congress Party and became MP from Moradabad.
 Mohammad Azharuddin was awarded the title of ‘Wisden Cricketer of the Year’ in 1991, while ‘Arjun Award’ in 1986 and ‘Padma Shri’ in 1988.
 He was born on 8 February 1963 in Hyderabad, Andhra Pradesh.

 Read More: 7 February in Indian and World History

-Death Anniversary
+Death Anniversary on 8 February

 8 February in Indian history is observed as the death anniversary of the following personalities:

-Kanhaiyalal Maniklal Munshi (29 December 1887 – 8 February 1971), an Indian freedom fighter, politician, legal expert, and a famous litterateur and educationist of Gujarati, English, Hindi, who served as the Home Minister of Bombay.
+Kanhaiyalal Maniklal Munshi (29 December 1887 – 8 February 1971), was an Indian freedom fighter, politician, legal expert, and a famous litterateur and educationist of Gujarati, English, and Hindi, who served as the Home Minister of Bombay.
 He was also the Governor of Uttar Pradesh.
 Served as the Food Minister of the Government of India.
 He established Bharatiya Vidya Bhavan in Mumbai.
 He also handled the editing of Hans with Munshi Premchand.
 Kanhaiyalal Maniklal Munshi died on 8 February 1971.

-Kalpana Dutt (27 July 1913 – 8 February 1995), one of the women revolutionaries who fought for the country’s independence.
+Kalpana Dutt (27 July 1913 – 8 February 1995), was one of the women revolutionaries who fought for the country’s independence.
 She had associated with the revolutionary Surya Sen’s team to carry out his revolutionary activities.
 In 1933, Kalpana Dutt was arrested after an encounter with the police.
 She was able to come out of jail only due to the efforts of the Father of the Nation Mahatma Gandhi and Rabindranath Tagore.
 For her important contribution, Kalpana Dutt was awarded the title of ‘Veer Mahila’.
 She died on 8 February 1995.

 Read More: 6 February in Indian and World History

-Notable events on 8 February in Indian and World history
+Notable events on 8 February in Indian and World History

 8 February 1238 – The Russian city of Vladimir was set on fire by the Mughals.